 This is where most of my inspiration comes from.
 My Mother, Carrie.
 I named my business after a business she used to own, the survivor and cancer designs are in her honor.
 I found this in an e-mail one day and thought I would share it.
 Just to make it clear, I am not selling Melaleuca (although if you want to give it a try, contact me) this is just what helped her and this is HER story.
 My Mother was a kind, loving, and generous person to everyone.
 She was an Empath as am I, my daughter and my granddaughter.
 She was an artist and taught painting to everyone including kids in juvenile hall.
 I am lucky to still have some of her paintings along with paintings done by myself and my own children, hanging in my house and will be shared on this site.
 You can find her collection here.

 She was kind and loving even though her life was very hard.
 Both her parents were alcoholics and abused her and her brother.
 She was left in the woods once for 3 days.
 Back then, they didn’t have foster care like they do today so she spent a lot of her time in juvenile hall, even though she had committed no crimes.
 They just didn’t have any other place for children like her.

-She went on to marry my father who was a Major in the Army and did three tours in Vietnam.
+She went on to marry my father who was a Major in the Army and did two tours in Vietnam.
 Run a million dollar wholesale company to finally retire and teach painting.

 Onto, a brief look at my Mother’s story: